-A. There are four Meal Plan choices for students living in the residence halls: Gold Meal Plan, 20-Meal Plan, 15-Meal Plan and 10-Meal Plan.
-The Gold Meal Plan allows unlimited access to the residence hall dining rooms during serving hours.
-The three declining Meal Plans allow a certain number of accesses to the dining halls each week.
+A. There are four meal plan choices for students living in the residence halls: Gold Meal Plan, 20-Meal Plan, 15-Meal Plan and 10-Meal Plan.
+The Gold Meal Plan allows unlimited access to the residence hall dining centers during serving hours.
+The three declining meal plans allow a certain number of accesses to the dining centers each week.
 Unused meals do not carry over each week.
 Meals are loaded onto your Bronco ID card at the beginning of each week.

 Q. What is the most popular meal plan?